cathy-chenqi/Example/README.md

 # Example
 An example repository to learn Git
 This is a 2-hour training course from Graduate school...
 Very useful, but I'm sleepy.
 We learned and tested pull, push, and fetch.
-Hopefull I can understand this.
+I can understand this now!!!!!